 The Implications of Brexit on Access of Products to the EU Market

 The United Kingdom submitted on 29 March 2017 the notification of its intention to withdraw from the Union pursuant to Article 50 of the Treaty on European Union.
-This means that, unless a ratified withdrawal agreement establishes another date, all Union primary and secondary law will cease to apply to the United Kingdom from 30 March 2019, ('the withdrawal date').
+This means that, unless a ratified withdrawal agreement establishes another date, all Union primary and secondary law will cease to apply to the United Kingdom from the date when the UK leaves the EU.
 The United Kingdom will then become a 'third country'.

 It is important that economic operators (manufacturers or importers) are aware of responsibilities, particularly when placing products on the EU-27 market.

 Irish manufacturing businesses will need to take note of the following details:

 1. Does your manufacturing business rely on the services of third party certification through a notified body?

 You may have been using the services of a UK based notified body.
 From the date of withdrawal, UK based notified bodies will no longer be recognised and you will need to source another EU based notified body listed in the European database, NANDO Database.
 Approved notified bodies are free to offer their services throughout Europe and your current notified body should facilitate the transfer of your files and data to the new body selected.